actris-cloudnet/dataportal-docs/netcdf.md

 clouds", "ice clouds", "aerosol", "insects".
 In this case one can use a _status field_, where the integer variable will be one of a limited number of values, or a <i>bit field</i>, where each bit of the integer variable should be interpretted as a separate flag.
-Such variables should always be of NetCDF type `byte`, to avoid the byte-order confusion that is likely to arise with two-byte and four-byte integers due to different CPU architectures.
+Such variables should always be of netCDF type `byte`, to avoid the byte-order confusion that is likely to arise with two-byte and four-byte integers due to different CPU architectures.
 Additionally, it is probably best not to use the most significant bit of the field, as this is used